How to deal with negative body image in the summer

 "People who self-harm may feel self-conscious about scars on their arms or legs," she adds.

-Where negative body image comes from
+Where does negative body image come from?

 There are many factors that influence the way we feel about our appearance, including the media, which can damage our body image by altering our perception of what beauty is supposed to be.

 "We are all familiar with the idea of pictures of models being photoshopped, and magazines commenting on women's body shapes and whether they have lost weight or gained weight," Watson explains.
 "It's all around the objectification of women and there is a focus on their bodies rather than other characteristics."